ErikSeguinte/ex-3e-tracker-Python/README.md

 Modify Character allows you to manually edit a character's flags and initiative.

 Reset removes any characters not loaded through the `add Player` function.

+Skip flips the top character's has_gone flag to True, effectively skipping him.
+This option will ignore delaying characters.
+Note: This is for characters who choose to do nothing that interacts with initiative during their turn, not for delaying.
+Use 'other action' for delaying a turn to go later in the same round.